teddy-photesri/Capstone/README.md

 - Journaling is the one effective aid for the PTSD treatment process.
 But it is hard for the patient to focus on writing.

-*“How might we help veterans and service member who are diagnosed with PTSD journal their emotions to understand the problems and trigger in the visual style?”*
+*“How might we help veterans and service members who are dealing with depression journaling to understand the problems and triggers in the easiest way?”*

 **Solution**